wangziqi2013/wangziqi2013.github.io/_posts/2020-07-11-zippads-coco.markdown

 Luckily, such redirection capability already exist in Hotpads design.
 In Hotpads, a redirection record will be written when a canonical object is evicted to the next level between GCs.
 This paper just slightly extends redirection by allowing a canonical object be redirected to another location in the same level.

+During GC, the forwarding trunk is treated as invalid object, which will be reclaimed.
+An entry from the old location holding the trunk to the post-GC location of the canonical object should be inserted into the renaming table for pointer rewrites.
+After GC, all pointers referring to the compressed canonical object should have already been updated to use the new location.
+No access redirection will ever happen until the next relocation.